 If you’re looking for more link building goodies, check out my link building blog, Point Blank SEO, and follow me on Twitter (140 characters is all I need sometimes).
 If you have questions, I’ll try to answer as many in the comments.

 Thanks for reading, and thanks Pat for the opportunity!

 Thanks again to Jon from Point Blank SEO for the great link building tips.
 There’s definitely a lot here that I will implement during NSD2.0.
 Jon actually has a popular course about link building that I checked out myself and was extremely impressed by.
 I know we’re not quite there yet in the NSD, but if you’re interested in Jon’s course, he has offered a $10 off discount to SPI readers for a period of 2 days after this post goes live.
 You can get the discount and information about that course by clicking here.
-This is an affiliate link and I was given free access to his course, but as you know I wouldn’t share anything that I didn’t find value in.
+This is an affiliate link so I earn a commission if you purchase and I was given free access to his course, but as you know I wouldn’t share anything that I didn’t find value in.